 You are not in debt to this person.
 The only person you have a responsibility to is yourself.

 If you agree to date someone you don’t find appealing, then inevitably, you will have to deal with angry backlash.

-A friend of mine, we'll call her Jenny, recently went out with a guy she met at the gym.
-Although they had a nice time she didn't feel any chemistry and couldn't see herself going on another date with him.
-Instead of being direct, she decided to ignore his calls and texts and hoped that it would blow over.
-It didn't and what happened instead, according to Jenny, was catastrophic.
-While she was running on the treadmill, he aggressively approached her and demanded to know why she refused to respond to any of his numerous attempts at communication.
+A friend of mine, we’ll call her Jenny, recently went out with a guy she met at the gym.
+Although they had a nice time she didn’t feel any chemistry and couldn’t see herself going on another date with him.
+Instead of being direct, she decided to ignore his calls and texts.
+She hoped that it would blow over.
+It didn’t and what happened instead, according to Jenny, was catastrophic.
+While she was running on the treadmill, he aggressively approached her.
+He demanded to know why she refused to respond to any of his numerous attempts at communication.

-Unfortunately, bad dates are just a part of dating and whether you are being asked out and want to say no or you find yourself on a date with zero chemistry, the right thing to do is to find a healthy and respectful, but direct way of telling someone you are not interested.
+Bad dates are just a part of dating.
+Sometimes relationships don’t work out.
+Let’s say you are being asked out and want to say no. How about you find yourself on a date with zero chemistry?
+The goal is to let them down gently and respectfully.
+Be direct and tell them that you are not interested. but appreciate their time.